FordLabs/retroquest/api/README.md

   - You may also use H2 (in-memory), eliminating the need for any external tool to run your database.
 - Email server of your choosing (optional).
 See [docs](https://github.com/FordLabs/retroquest/blob/main/api/README.md#how-to-set-up-your-email-server-optional) to setup email server or disable email.

-Optional:
-- Email server of your choosing
-    - If you would like the ability to have users reset their password, recover team names associated with the team email addresses, and reset their team emails, an email server is required.
-      See [below](https://github.com/FordLabs/retroquest/blob/main/api/README.md#how-to-set-up-your-email-server-optional) to see how to set up an email server.

 ---

 ## Start the API